mal49/defo-not-strava-wrapped/README.md

 - Make sure you have activities recorded in the selected year
 - Check that your Strava account has public or authorized activities

+**File upload not working**
+- Ensure you're uploading the original ZIP file from Strava (don't extract it)
+- The ZIP must contain `activities.csv` or activity files in the `activities/` folder
+- Check browser console for detailed error messages

+**Map not showing routes**
+- Some activities may not have GPS data
+- FIT files with GPS data will show routes on the heatmap

 ## 📄 License

 MIT License - feel free to use this project for personal or commercial purposes.